Kyleh2420/ESE224-FinalProject/README.md

 # Current To Do List
 * Final project time
-* Possible memory leak when reading in empty file
 * BUGS
   * Bugs go here
 * BALANCE THE FUCKING GAME YOU FUCK WHY AM I DYING BECUASE OF A BRICK TO THE FACE -- LOL